ecocurious/insect-webtool/README.md

 ## Browser

-- show samples on slider ()
+- show samples on slider (done)
-- continues view with slider
+- continuous view with slider
   - within collection as well as general
   - paginagion (in some way)
 - browser ui: better describtion of what is shown